amijugjug/DSA-101/README.md

 # DSA-101
-This repository contains solutions to famous DSA cracker sheet.
+This repository contains solutions to famous Love Babbar DSA cracker sheet.
 Approach to every question is commented for better understanding.